pmo48/employee-tracker/README.md

 ## Description

 For admins or owners that need to keep track of a lot of employee information.
-This app allows users to

 ![node_employee_tracker](node_ET.png)